HarbourBob/MBR-Elementor-Form-Icons/README.md

 - 📍 **Two Positioning Options** — Above the field label, or inside the field as an overlay icon
 - 🎨 **Full Customisation** — Control icon colour and size per field
 - 📐 **Smart Textarea Handling** — Icons in textarea fields pin to the top rather than centering
-- 🙈 **Hide on Input** — Placeholder icons gracefully disappear when users start typing
+- 🙈 **Detect Atomic Forms** — Automatically compatible with Version 4.01 Atomic Forms Elements
 - ⚡ **Lightweight** — Clean data-attribute approach with no inline scripts
 - 📱 **Responsive** — Works perfectly on all screen sizes
 - 🔧 **Per-Field Control** — Enable icons on individual fields independently